GenesysCloudBlueprints/digital-messaging-translator-blueprint/blueprint/index.md

 ### Software development kits (SDKs)

 * **Genesys Cloud Platform API SDK** - Client libraries used to simplify application integration with Genesys Cloud by handling low-level HTTP requests.
-In this solution, this SDK is used for the initial chat and messaging interaction between agent and customer.
+In this solution, this SDK is used for the messaging interaction between agent and customer.
 * **AWS for JavaScript SDK** - This SDK enables developers to build and deploy applications that use AWS services.
 This solution uses the JavaScript API to enable messaging translation in an agent's browser and it uses the inside Node.js applications to enable the messaging translation interaction widget on the server where Genesys Cloud runs.

 ## Prerequisites